junelva/initializing-june-mdbook/src/conversations/README.md

 This page serves as a table of contents with summaries.

+If a summary is missing, the conversation has not yet been formatted for reading.

   1. [Poetry Analysis Discussion](01.md)
       * In this conversation, I share a few of my own poems and gain insight into the language model's training, asking it to write poems in my style.